GuardianBob/PaintApp/README.md

 ## About the Developer
 > [LinkedIn Profile](https://www.linkedin.com/in/meyerjg)

-My name is Jesse Meyer and I am a full stack developer.
 I've been dabbling in coding since highschool, back in the days of AOL, GeoCities, and AngelFire.
 I spent a few years as a Graphic Designer and Web Developer, working mostly in WordPress for my web development.
 Recently I decided to make the switch to software development and switch careers.
 I completed the Python Full Stack course at Coding Dojo, earning a black belt from my final project which can be seen here:

 - [Veterinary ER Hospital Shift Scheduler](https://github.com/GuardianBob/ShiftScheduler)